aaronlifenghan/AlphaMWE/README.md

 The original English source repo (https://gitlab.com/parseme/parseme_corpus_en)

-Five portions of the files from ‘aa to ae’: ‘Ab’ portion contain some ‘mature phrase/content’
+Five portions of the files from ‘aa to ae’, 150 segments each.

 License: since we use the English PARSEME dataset, we adopt the same license as the original dataset, i.e. CC-BY-SA 4.0